yaronma/riddles-maxrect/docs/solution.md

 1. Since we are interested and affected only by what happens inside the container, we will trim all the rectangles that are fully or partially located outside the container:

 2. Personally I prefer working where the container always starts at (0,0).
-This is acheived simply by shifting the container and the rectangles in the X and Y axises and shiting back the result.
+This is achieved simply by shifting the container and the rectangles in the X and Y axise and shifting back the result.

-3. I will mark the container coordinates with (Xcl, Xcr, Yct, Ycb) where the first letter is the axis, the seconds is 'c' for container and the last one is the dirction ('l'-left, 'r'-right, 't'-top, 'b'-bottom).
+3. I will mark the container coordinates with (Xcl, Xcr, Yct, Ycb) where the first letter is the axis, the seconds is 'c' for container and the last one is the direction ('l'-left, 'r'-right, 't'-top, 'b'-bottom).

 Note that actions 1 and 2 have O(n) complexity.